 The core principle: Reviews use approximately 20% summary (providing context) and 80% evaluation (assessing quality with specific evidence).

 Reviews appear everywhere academic journals publish scholarly analyses, newspapers feature professional critiques, Goodreads hosts millions of consumer opinions.
-Students encounter review assignments from middle school through graduate programs because they develop essential skills: analyzing quality using specific criteria, constructing evidence-based arguments, and evaluating effectiveness fairly.
+Students encounter review assignments from middle school through graduate programs because they develop essential skills: analyzing quality using specific criteria, constructing evidence based arguments, and evaluating effectiveness fairly.

-Every effective review includes: brief summary establishing context, detailed evaluation of strengths and weaknesses, specific textual evidence supporting claims, and clear recommendations with reasoning.
+Every effective review includes: a brief summary establishing context, detailed evaluation of strengths and weaknesses, specific textual evidence supporting claims, and clear recommendations with reasoning.

 Need examples right now?
 Check our Book Review Examples with 15+ annotated samples showing what works.